WafaMohbubul/linux/linux_nginx_scripting.md

 5. `sudo systemctl status nginx` - check status is it is running
 6. Should get greet dot and 'Active'

+To check it has worked, copy and paste public IP address, and it should say "Welcome to nginx"

 ### Linux Notes
 - `ps` - processes running.
 Basic